-If you’re nearing retirement and keen to be debt free when you get there, you may be considering whether taking your super as a lump sum to pay off your home loan is a good decision.

-It might be tempting, but it may not be the best option for everyone.
+If you’re nearing retirement and are keen to be debt free when you get there, you may be considering whether taking your super as a lump sum to pay off your home loan is a good idea.
+But tempting as it might be, it may not be the best option for everyone.

 For instance, you may be able to remove or considerably reduce your home loan debt, but depending on how you choose to go about doing this, it could impact the overall amount of money you have left to fund your retirement.
-Likewise, going into retirement with debt might not be ideal.
+Likewise, moving into retirement with debt hanging over your head might not be ideal, either.

 It’s important to think about this carefully, particularly as we’re living longer, with many Australians looking at a retirement of 30 years or more.

-When it comes to taking super as a lump sum, you also need to think about the tax implications and whether you might need help in terms of how you invest your super savings.
+When it comes to taking your super as a lump sum, you also need to think about the tax implications and whether you might need help in terms of how you invest your super savings.

 It’s important to bear in mind, if you’re under age 60, you might have to pay tax on the lump sum.
 And, if you invest your money outside super in your own name, you may be taxed on the interest or possibly the capital gain you make.

 There’s a lot to weigh up.
-Taking super as a lump sum can give you flexibility and control, but so can moving your super into a tax-effective allocated pension, which will provide you with a regular income stream in retirement and the ability to still withdraw lump sums.
+Taking super as a lump sum can give you flexibility and control, but so can moving your super into a tax-effective allocated pension, which can provide you with a regular income stream in retirement and the ability to still withdraw lump sums.

 Are there other ways to pay off my home loan sooner?

-If you still have some years ahead of you before you retire, there are a number of little things you can do today to pay off your home loan sooner:
+If you still have some years ahead of you before you retire, there are a number of little things you can do today to help pay off your home loan sooner:

 - Understand your home loan—know what you owe and what you’re paying.
-Our debt reduction calculator can help give you a clearer picture
+Our debt reduction calculator can help give you a clearer picture.

-- Consider rolling your debts into one—multiple debts can mean multiple fees and interest charges, and consolidating your debts could minimise what you pay
+- Consider rolling your debts into one—multiple debts can mean multiple fees and interest charges, and consolidating your debts could minimise what you pay.

-- Look at making fortnightly repayments—this small change could make a big difference to your loan as you’ll make one extra payment a year compared with if you make monthly repayments
+- Look at making fortnightly repayments—this small change could make a big difference to your loan, as you’ll make one extra payment a year compared with if you make monthly repayments.

 - Make additional repayments—if you get a pay rise or have more money on hand, use it to top up your home loan.
-See the difference you can make with our extra repayments calculator
+See the difference you can make with our extra repayments calculator.

-- Take advantage of one-off payments—if you receive a tax return, bonus, dividends or an inheritance, you could use this to make a substantial dent in your home loan
+- Take advantage of one-off payments—if you receive a tax return, bonus, dividends or an inheritance, you could use this to make a substantial dent in your home loan.

 - Downsize to a less expensive property—you could use the profit on the sale of your current home to pay off your loan and buy a new, less-expensive property.